tytydraco/yessleep/out/The_kid_ate_his_dads_face_Then_he_told_me_why.md

 Jonah’s eyes start to narrow.
 Piece by piece, the puzzle is forming in his mind.

 “The point I’m trying to make is that I don’t have attachments to things.
 Not in the way you do.
 The closest I come to feeling a sense of connection is probably through my work.”

 I chuckle, shaking my head.
 “You might say I’m married to my job.”

 Jonah swallows.
+“What are you trying to say?"

 “Zipperjaw killed my sister,” I tell him, an absent smile carving a path across my face.
 “The only person I ever truly cared about.
-There’s nothing I cherish more than the thought of ripping it to pieces.
-And the only way I get to do that is through you, Jonah.”
+And now?
+There’s nothing I cherish more than the thought of ripping it to pieces—and the only way I get to do that is through you, Jonah.”

-I plant my hands on my knees, leaning forward, eyes wild.
 “That means I need your story.
 It means I need to know what happened the night you ate your father’s face.
 I need all of it—every last detail.”

 The heart monitor starts to scream.